samdroid-apps/something-for-reddit/README.md

 2. Install the `python3-arrow`  and `python3-markdown`
 3. Install a SCSS compiler (eg. sass ruby gem or `python-scss`).
 This is very important because otherwise it will fail to build.
-3. Install this obscure package via pip!
+3. Install this obscure package via pip:  `pip3 install git+https://github.com/r0wb0t/markdown-urlize`
 4.  `autoconf` then `./configure`
 4.  `make`
 5.  `sudo make install`